 Nephelometric Turbidity Unit (NTU): Nephelometric turbidity unit is a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.
-Parts per million (ppm): One part per million corresponds to 1 milligram per liter (mg/l), a very dilute concentration of substance.

-Parts per billion (ppb): One part per billion corresponds to 1 microgram per liter (μ g/l), a very dilute concentration of substance.
+Parts per million (ppm): One part per million corresponds to 1 milligram per liter (mq/l), a very dilute concentration of substance.

-Parts per trillion (ppt): One part per billion corresponds to 1 nanogram per liter (μ g/l), a very dilute concentration of substance.
+Parts per billion (ppb): One part per billion corresponds to 1 microgram per liter (μ g/I), a very dilute concentration of substance.